quchen/articles/monad_fail.md

 - How sensitive would existing code be to subtle changes in the strictness behaviour of `do` notation pattern matching? **It doesn't.** The implementation does not affect strictness at all, only the desugaring step.
+  Care must be taken when fixing warnings by making patterns irrefutable using `~`, as that does affect strictness.
+(Cf. difference between lazy/strict State)

 - The `Monad` constraint for `MonadFail` is completely unnecessary.
 What other things should be considered?

   - Applicative `do` notation is coming sooner or later, `fail` might be useful in this more general scenario.
 Due to the AMP, it is trivial to change the `MonadFail` superclass to `Applicative` later.
-The name `mfail` will be a bit out of place then though.
   - The class might be misused for a strange pointed type if left without any constraint.
 The docs will have to make it clear that this is not the intended use.